Yeshey/SignLanguageDetection_TenserFlow_RaspberryPi/README.md

   - > General for everyone wanting to annotate images, I can recommend https://supervise.ly/
   - > General Tutorial for image classification: https://www.tensorflow.org/hub/tutorials/tf2_image_retraining
 - Get DataSet of faces (like from https://thispersondoesnotexist.com)
+  - Or find datasets in this site for example: [paperswithcode.com](https://paperswithcode.com)
 - Label your dataset with something like https://github.com/tzutalin/labelImg
 - Train Model in your home PC GPU
   - check the links and info in MS Teams to do that